OctopusSamples/WillItDeploy-Episode004/README.md

 Then we add the following steps to successfully deploy our app including cloud infrastructure provisioning and a zero downtime production deployment.

 - Octopus **Deploy a Package** step to copy our database scripts to our database deployment target
-- Octopus Community Contributed step template -  **[SQL - Deploy DACPAC](https://library.octopusdeploy.com/step-templates/58399364-4367-41d5-ad35-c2c6a8258536/actiontemplate-sql-deploy-dacpac)** to execute our Entity Framework Core migration script agaist our SQL Server database.
+- Octopus Community Contributed step template -  **[SQL - Deploy DACPAC](https://library.octopusdeploy.com/step-templates/58399364-4367-41d5-ad35-c2c6a8258536/actiontemplate-sql-deploy-dacpac)** to deploy our DACPAC to our SQL Server database.
 - Octopus **Deploy to IIS** step to deploy our ASP.NET Core web application

 This project uses the following variables to store our app settings, database connection details and web app configuration.